About: Mainly Chad/Jordan

 While it was nice to simply browse for what he and Chad thought to be the best for Kevin and Scotty, it was obvious that the price-tag had not played much of a factor.
 And in all it looks very pretty and he’s sure that Kevin and Scotty will both love it, but the prizes….

 “… Scotty is going to have a heart-attack when he sees the bill.”

 “Oh, that little detail.”
 Chad waves it away.

 “Not a detail.
 I’m serious, Chad.
 Money may not mean much to you or Kevin or Nora, but I seriously wonder if Scotty feels the same….”

-“Sweetie, you don’t really believe that either Kevin or Scotty is going to see one
+“Sweetie, you don’t really believe that either Kevin or Scotty is going to see one bill, do you?”